What is a pregnancy test?

-The HCG hormone plays a crucial role in sustaining pregnancy during the early stages.
-The level of this pregnancy hormone also determines the number of days for which you have been pregnant.
-However, gynecologists often advise an ultrasound examination to correlate the stage of pregnancy with the HCG level.
+The hCG hormone plays a crucial role in sustaining pregnancy during the early stages.
+The level of this pregnancy hormone also determines the number the patient has been pregnant.
+However, gynaecologists often advise an ultrasound examination to correlate the stage of pregnancy with the HCG level.

-Expecting mothers secrete HCG hormone from the cells adjacent to the growing embryo after it attaches to the uterine wall.
-Shortly, these cells transform into the placenta and take over the role of HCG production.
-HCG also promotes the corpus luteum to produce a sufficient quantity of progesterone during the first trimester of pregnancy.
+Expecting mothers secrete hCG hormone from the cells adjacent to the growing embryo after it attaches to the uterine wall.
+Shortly, these cells transform into the placenta and take over the role of hCG production. hCG hormones also promote the corpus luteum- an organ that secrets hormones to the body – to produce a sufficient quantity of progesterone during the first trimester of pregnancy.

-HCG level is highest during the sixth week of gestation.
-After this stage, the placenta is entirely functional and produces enough progesterone without the assistance of HCG.
-The value of HCG decreases after this phase.
+hCG levels are the highest during the sixth week of gestation.
+After this stage, the placenta is entirely functional and produces enough progesterone without the assistance of hCG.
+The value of hCG decreases after this phase.